Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### _updateHighestBid
-Updating the highest bidder and bid price for an Auction request
+Updates the highest bidder and bid price for an Auction request

 *Declaration:*